-As mentioned earlier, manufacturers of all sizes are having to adjust to new marketing techniques.
-Let’s see three specific examples of how MA can help:
+As mentioned earlier, manufacturers of all sizes must adjust to new marketing techniques.
+Let’s see three specific examples of how marketing automation can help:

 Personalization.
-While personalization (and even hyperpersonalization, or “segments of one”) has become entrenched in B2C marketing, it’s becoming increasingly important in all kinds of industries.
+While personalization (and even hyper-personalization, or “segments of one”) has become entrenched in B2C marketing, it’s becoming increasingly important in all kinds of industries.
 Of course, to achieve true personalization, you need to understand the customer.
 And to do that, marketers need data.
 CRM programs act like data assistants, keeping all the customer information current, complete, and easily accessible.
-They can even help teams determine what stage of the customer journey is applicable to each person and help them tailor your content and approach accordingly.
+They can even help teams determine what stage of the customer journey applies to each person and help you tailor your content and approach accordingly.

 Email marketing.
-Whether it’s an offer, a followup on a customer service request, or the answer to a customer’s question, there’s no doubt that emails are a valuable marketing and customer service resource.
-And yet, it’s all too easy to forget to send an email, or to send an email that’s designed for someone elsewhere in their buying journey.
-Marketing automation can schedule and send pre-written emails to ensure that no contact is lost and no customer is left wondering if their complaint was received.
-They can help teams nurture leads and move them closer conversion.
-And, critically, the automation aspect saves time and eliminates contracts that fall through the cracks.
+Whether it’s an offer, a follow-up on a customer service request, or the answer to a customer’s question, there’s no doubt that emails are a valuable marketing and customer service resource.
+And yet, it’s all too easy to forget to send an email or to send an email that’s designed for someone elsewhere in their buying journey.
+Marketing automation can schedule and send pre-written emails to ensure no contact is lost and no customer is left wondering if their complaint was received.
+They can help teams nurture leads and move them closer to conversion.
+And critically, the automation aspect saves time and eliminates contracts that fall through the cracks.

 Reporting.
 Who doesn’t love compiling monthly, quarterly, and yearly reports?
-And don’t forget tracking down and analyzing various stats!
+And don’t forget to track down and analyze various stats!
 For many marketers, sales teams, and admins, such data crunching is tedious and difficult.
 That’s why it’s much better to let automation handle preparing stats and generating reports – saving time and frustration for all.